Disneyland: Transportation

-One of Disneyland's signature attractions is its Disneyland Monorail System monorail service, which opened in Tomorrowland in 1959 as the first daily-operating monorail train system in the Western Hemisphere.
+One of Disneyland's signature attractions is its Disneyland Monorail, a monorail service that opened in Tomorrowland in 1959 as the first daily-operating monorail train system in the Western Hemisphere.
 The monorail guideway has remained almost exactly the same since 1961, aside from small alterations while Indiana Jones Adventure was being built.
 Five generations of monorail trains have been used in the park since their lightweight construction means they wear out quickly.
 The most recent operating generation, the Mark VII, was installed in 2008.
 The monorail shuttles visitors between two stations, one inside the park in Tomorrowland and one in Downtown Disney.
 It follows a 2.5 mile route designed to show the park from above.
 Currently, the Mark VII is running with the colors red, blue and orange.
 The monorail was originally a loop built with just one station in Tomorrowland.
 Its track was extended and a second station opened at the Disneyland Hotel in 1961.
 With the creation of Downtown Disney in 2001, the new destination is Downtown Disney, instead of the Disneyland Hotel.
-The physical location of the monorail station did not change, but the original station building was demolished as part of the hotel downsizing, and the new station is now separated from the hotel by several Downtown Disney buildings, including ESPN Zone and the Rainforest Café.
+The physical location of the monorail station did not change, but the original station building was demolished as part of the hotel downsizing, and the new station is now separated from the hotel by several Downtown Disney buildings.